From Training Sergeant to Deputy Chief: How Tom Bailey Leveraged MS-LEPSL for Career Advancement

 I think education is super important in law enforcement.
 A lot of departments are now incentivizing higher education.
 The demands and complexity of the job are increasing and we need people who can handle those challenges.
 What you learn most through higher education is how to collaborate with others and find answers to complex problems.
 You learn how to plan and organize and how to prepare professional reports presenting answers to those complex problems.
 And you learn how to make those answers understandable to a variety of people.
 I think there are a lot of street savvy people who can do a great job as law enforcement professionals, but if you add some education on top of law enforcement skills it is just going to improve the success of everybody.

-I love that we are learning about contemporary issues and learning how to apply solutions to a lot of the problems we are currently facing.
+I loved that we learned about contemporary issues and how to apply solutions to a lot of the problems we are currently facing.
 Whether they are being sensationalized or not, they are affecting police legitimacy and we are learning ways to mitigate that.
-The USD faculty is awesome.
+The LEPSL faculty is awesome.
 They are extremely responsive, well educated and very experienced.
-In my recent assessment for the position of commander with my agency, I spoke quite a bit about the USD program and all of the themes we are discussing, and I know it made all the difference.
+Toward the end of the program, in my assessment for the position of commander, I spoke quite a bit about the program and all of the themes we had been discussing, and I know it made all the difference.
 I came out number one of five candidates.

-I would like to come out of this program better prepared to improve the perception of our law enforcement legitimacy from the outside.
-But just as important, I’d like to learn strategies to help change police culture from the inside.
+I came out of the LEPSL program better prepared to improve the perception of our law enforcement legitimacy from the outside.
+But just as important, I learned strategies to help change police culture from the inside.
 I am interested in how we interact not only with our communities but with each other.
 We have to empower our people to solve problems without getting mired in bureaucracy.

-What advice would you give to someone considering USD’s Master of Law Enforcement and Public Safety Leadership Degree?
+What advice would you give to someone considering enrolling in the MS in Law Enforcement and Public Safety Leadership?

 How did you feel about the online component?

-I love it.
-I didn’t know how I would do with an online program.
-But I also knew finding a program I could attend in person was almost impossible since I work full time and have five kids.
-So, I thought I would give the online format a try.
-I actually found that I am working harder in this online program than I did in my undergraduate program and I am getting a lot more out of it too.
-It is self paced but has enough structure so that you won’t fall behind.
-We are also forced to interact with other students — it’s part of the curriculum each week.
-And that is one of the best parts of this program – learning from other students across the country and hearing about all their varied and diverse experiences.
+I loved that the program was online.
+I didn’t know how I would do with an online program, but I also knew that finding a program I could attend in person would be nearly impossible since I work full time and have five kids.
+Once in the program, I found myself more engaged and working harder than I did in my undergraduate program.
+The coursework is self paced but has enough structure so that you don’t fall behind.
+We also constantly interacted with other students — it’s actually part of the curriculum each week.
+And that was one of the best parts of this program – learning from other students across the country and hearing about all their varied and diverse experiences.

-How has this degree program helped you in your career today?
+How has the LEPSL program helped you in your career today?

-As a training sergeant I have to make sure I’m staying abreast of contemporary issues.
-I’m halfway through the degree program and it has already given me ideas that I can bring back to my department.
-Eventually I would like to move up to the next level of commander.
-Having this degree will give me an advantage beyond just the degree title – through completing this program I will have advanced my knowledge in a way that will certainly set me apart.
+I was a training sergeant when I enrolled, and my role required me to stay abreast of contemporary issues.
+Just halfway through the degree program I found myself bringing ideas back to my department.
+I later promoted to commander and now serve as Deputy Chief.
+Having this degree gave me an advantage beyond just the degree title – through completing this program I advanced my knowledge in a way that absolutely set me apart.

 What are your overall feelings about the program?

-It’s been great and much more than I expected.
+The experience of being a LEPSL student was much greater than I expected.
 From the very first class I was shocked with how much feedback the professors were providing on our assignments and discussions.
-Even though the program is online I really feel a sense of connection to the university and the faculty and the other students.
+Even though the program is online I really felt a sense of connection to the university and the faculty and the other students.

 Moving Up the Ranks: How a Master’s Degree Can Help You Take Your Career to the Next Level